-- 1) Employment
+Employment

-- 2) Increase in earned income
+Increase in earned income

-- 3) Expiration of earned income disregards
+Expiration of earned income disregards

-- 4) Waiver of earned income disregards
+Waiver of earned income disregards

-- Voluntary closure requests when excluded income exceeds the income limit 6) 24month TANF time limit.
+Voluntary closure requests when excluded income exceeds the income limit 24-month TANF time limit.

 A parent is eligible based on meeting the child care income limit guidelines and the fact that they are employed at least part-time (15 - 29 hours per week).
 Travel time is also considered when determining the number of hours worked each week.
 A client that is employed who becomes temporarily disabled and is unable to work and unable to care for child, they may continue to receive child care assistance as long as they remain employed and can verify that they are on leave from their employment.
 See Establishing the Need for Child Care Services.
 A parent receiving child care through this category is required to pay a portion of their child care cost through a client fee paid to the provider.
-TCC may be authorized for up to two years.
+TCC services will be authorized for 12 months of child care.